- Fast and accurate testing of Deer Ticks

 How much does tick testing cost?

 The cost is $65.00 per tick.
 You may pay by credit card (include your card number and expiration date), personal or bank check.
-Ticks will not be processed without prepayment.
+Ticks will not be processed without prepayment or a signed waiver form.
 Generally, insurance companies do not cover tick testing.
-Complete and enclose the attached submission form in the package.
+Complete and enclose the attached submission form and waiver in the package.

-- Allow five (5) business days for results to be fully processed.
+- Allow seven (7) business days for results to be fully processed.

 - All reports will be emailed (or mailed if no email address is provided)